 PhD Minor in African Studies

-The African Studies program offers the Ph.D.
-Minor to students in the following fields: anthropology, archaeology, comparative literature, economics, English, education, fine arts, folklore, French, geography, history, instructional systems technology, journalism, law, linguistics, political science, public and environmental affairs, sociology, and Spanish and Portuguese.
+The African Studies Program offers the Ph.D.
+Minor to students in a range of fields including: anthropology, archaeology, art history, comparative literature, economics, English, education, ethnomusicology, folklore, French, geography, history, instructional systems technology, journalism, law, linguistics, political science, public and environ¨mental affairs, public health, sociology, and Spanish and Portuguese.

-Students selecting African studies as a minor should report to the Program office (Woodburn Hall 221) as soon as possible after arriving on campus.
-The program director and staff will assist with orientation concerning courses, faculty, and students.
+Students selecting African Studies as a minor are encouraged to visit the Program office (School of Global and International Studies Building, GA 3072) as soon as possible after arriving on campus to discuss their interests.
+The Program director and staff will provide information about courses, and faculty, and ways to connect with other African Studies students.

-Students minoring in African studies must complete AFRI-A732 Bibliography of Sub-Saharan Africa (to be taken, if possible, during the first year) and four other graduate-level courses in African studies outside their major field.
-The courses should be at least two different disciplines; must be taught by an African Studies Program affiliated faculty member; and must be approved by the Program director.
+Students minoring in African Studies must complete AFRI-A650, Interdisciplinary Methods in African Studies, and four other graduate-level courses in African studies outside their major field.
+The courses should be in at least two different disciplines; must be taught by an African Studies Program affiliated faculty member; and must be approved by the Program director.

-Although a 3.7 grade point average in African studies courses would normally exempt the student from having to take a written comprehensive examination, the decision in this matter rests with the student’s major-field advisor and the faculty member representing African studies as the minor-field advisor.
-Certifying that the student has met the minimum requirements rests with a faculty member in the African Studies Program who is not in the student’s major department.
+Although a 3.7 grade point average in African studies courses would normally exempt the student from having to take a written comprehensive examination, the decision in this mat¨ter rests with the studentís major-field advisor and the faculty member representing African Studies as the minor-field advisor.
+Certifying that the student has met the minimum requirements rests with a faculty member in the African Studies Program who is not in the studentís major department.